-Commonly, they feed on plants, fruits, and bark of trees.
-However, as omnivores, they also hunt animals depending on size.
+Commonly, they feed on plants, fruits, and the bark of trees.
+However, as omnivores, they also hunt animals depending on their size.
 Also added to their diet are insects and birds.

 Their population in the wild remains stable thanks to conservation efforts, though some species are extinct.